How Winston Churchill Pulled Britain Through The Early Years Of WWII

 DAVIES: And that kind of changed things, didn't it?

 This gave Churchill what he would describe as the moral right, then, to turn around and bomb Germany.
 The RAF was in - bomb Berlin, rather.
-The RAF was a little bit reluctant to do that as well because of the moral consequences, so they'd have to weigh it, like, and so forth.
+The RAF was a little bit reluctant to do that, as well, because of the moral consequences, so they'd have to weigh it (inaudible) and so forth.
 So now suddenly, you have this rapid escalation that leads to, on September 7, 1940, the first deliberate mass intense bombing of the city of London.

 DAVIES: So let's talk about these raids on London in some detail.
 How big were they?
 How many planes would be involved?
 What kind of bombs were dropped?